Key-pair Setup (*January 5, 2025*)

-Begin by Installing the Appropriate Tools for Your OS:
+Begin by installing the below tool for your OS:

 - Windows: GPG4Win